rmraya/TypesXML/docs/tutorial.md

 - Combine `SAXParser` with your application’s data model by creating specialised handlers.
 - Use `DOMBuilder` for modification-heavy workflows, then serialise with `XMLDocument#toString()`.
-- Explore the source in `ts/` for advanced utilities such as indentation helpers, writers, and Relax NG support.
+- Explore the source in `ts/` for advanced utilities such as indentation helpers, writers, and RelaxNG support.
 - Download the `samples/` folder, run `npm install`, and execute `npm run parse-file` to test everything with Node immediately.
 - Browse the runnable snippets under `samples/` for end-to-end code you can adapt.